status-im/nim-libbacktrace/README.md

 The other dependencies are bundled, for your convenience.
-We use a [libbacktrace fork](https://github.com/rust-lang-nursery/libbacktrace/tree/rust-snapshot-2018-05-22) with macOS support and [LLVM's libunwind variant](https://github.com/llvm-mirror/libunwind) that's only needed on, you've guessed it, macOS.
+We use a [libbacktrace fork](https://github.com/rust-lang-nursery/libbacktrace/tree/rust-snapshot-2018-05-22) with macOS support and [LLVM's libunwind variant](https://github.com/llvm-mirror/libunwind) that's needed on macOS and Windows.

 If you know better and want to use your system's libbacktrace package instead of the bundled one, you can, with `make USE_SYSTEM_LIBS=1` and by passing